 For many divorcing women, it’s extra stressful to think about getting a job outside the home after being a stay-at-home wife and mother for so many years.
-And honestly, when you’ve given up your life for your family for over a decade, the thought of now having to start all over… feels downright unfair!
+And honestly, when you’ve given up your life for your family for over a decade (or two), the thought of now having to start all over… feels downright unfair!

 “The general belief that men get fleeced by their divorces while women get richer and live off the proceeds has long been due for exposure as a pernicious myth,” said Ruth Smallacombe, a family consultant at Flip.
 “In reality, women often suffer economic hardship when they divorce.
 In addition, the resentment caused by unfair financial settlements has many knock-on effects, damaging ongoing relationships with former spouses and a woman’s ability to move on with her life.” – (Source)